CleverNucleus/CustomMatrixLibrary/mods.md

 - This is to help keep track of everything.
 - Mod list does not include dependencies.
 - Mods that have the `client` tag are optional (i.e. each player can choose to use them).
+  - Some mods with the `common` tag are also optional.
 - Most mods have massive configurability to disable any unwanted features.
 - Status refers to if the mod has been downloaded and tested with others.
 - Even if a mod has a green status, it may be eventually removed for performance reasons.